Nexmo/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/android.md

 ### Get Nexmo application Id

 Obtain your Nexmo Application ID.
 You can access existing application in the [Nexmo Dashboard](https://dashboard.nexmo.com/voice/your-applications).
-If you don't have Nexmo applicattion already you can create the new Nexmo application via [Nexmo CLI](/client-sdk/setup/create-your-application).
+If you don't have Nexmo application already you can create the new Nexmo application via [Nexmo CLI](/client-sdk/setup/create-your-application).

 ### Create a User